MatthiasValvekens/pyHanko/docs/cli-guide/config.rst

     pyhanko sign addsig pemder --pemder-setup bar input.pdf output.pdf

-For a full overview of the parameters you can set in these configuration dictionaries, see the API reference documentation for :class:`~pyhanko.config.PKCS12SignatureConfig` and :class:`~pyhanko.config.PemDerSignatureConfig`.
+For a full overview of the parameters you can set in these configuration dictionaries, see the API reference documentation for :class:`~pyhanko.cli.config.PKCS12SignatureConfig` and :class:`~pyhanko.cli.config.PemDerSignatureConfig`.

 .. _key-usage-conf: